Victoria Ransom

 Victoria Ransom is a serial entrepreneur from New Zealand.
-She has developed three companies including Wildfire Interactive, a social marketing SaaS company, where Ransom was CEO until it was sold to Google in 2012.
+She has developed three companies including Wildfire Interactive, a social marketing SaaS company, where Ransom was chief executive officer until it was sold to Google in 2012.
 Ransom currently resides in Palo Alto.

 Ransom was listed as one of Fortune's Most Powerful Women Entrepreneurs as well as one of their 40 under 40 in 2012.
 In 2015, she was named a Young Global Leader by the World Economic Forum.

 Education

 Ransom was raised on an asparagus farm in Scotts Ferry, near Bulls, New Zealand.
 In her final year at Whanganui Girls' College, she won a scholarship to attend international high school United World College in New Mexico.
 She then attended Macalester College, where she earned her BA in psychology and graduated summa cum laude in 1999.
 Ransom received her MBA from Harvard Business School in 2008.